UniPiTechnology/evok/docs/configs/hw_definitions.md

 # HW definitions

-HW definitions is in '/etc/evok/hw_definitions/'.
-Each file represents one modbus device.
+HW definitions are in `/etc/evok/hw_definitions/`.
+Each file represents one Modbus device.

 ## File structure